netlify/templates/src/site/template/artisan-static.md

   - PHP
 ---

-A starter template for building a static Jigsaw blog hosted on Netlify.
+[Artisan Static](https://artisan-static-demo.netlify.app) is a starter template for building a static Jigsaw blog hosted on Netlify.

-This comes with code highlighting, share buttons, comments, analytics, a contact form, a CMS and more.
+This comes with code highlighting, share buttons, comments, analytics, an RSS feed, a contact form, a CMS and more.

-This template has extremely minimal HTML, CSS and JavaScript, which makes the code easy to build on top of or replace completely.
+The HTML, CSS and JavaScript in this template are extremely minimal, which makes the code easy to build on top of or replace completely.